JuliaCon/www.juliacon.org/2021/index.md

   JuliaCon is [organized by a committee](/2021/committee/) composed entirely of volunteers, and can be reached at \email with any questions or comments.
 \end{box}

+\begin{box}{title="Proceedings", color="light-blue"}
+  JuliaCon is complemented by the [JuliaCon proceedings](https://proceedings.juliacon.org), an open journal with a formal peer review process for articles that supplement JuliaCon contributions.
+\end{box}

 ~~~
 <!-- END of CONTAINER + MASONRY -->
   </div>